birdneststream/asciibird/README.md

 ASCIIBIRD is mostly usable.
 There are some bugs however to note at the moment.
 Refreshing the page seems to fix most strange things.

-* That inverted black / white bug when exporting, happens if fg or bg is null (this maybe fixed with the recent work)
+* Layers manipulation and undo / redo is buggy

 ## Focusing on Now